 - A minimum of three work terms

-If a student qualifies for the reduction in co-op requirements, a milestone will be added to their record indicating this reduction and transcript text will be added to indicate that it is due to COVID-19.
+If a student qualified for the reduction in co-op requirements, a milestone was added to their record indicating this reduction.